Lucas-T01/Lucas-T01/README.md

-## Hi, my name os Lucas, welcome to my profile💻👨‍💻
+## Hi, my name is Lucas, welcome to my profile💻👨‍💻

 <!--
 **Lucas-T01/Lucas-T01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.